khaledallen/blog-archived/content/post/just-a-freelancer.md

 draft: true
 ---

-I'm in the process of prepraring for an interview at a "Big Tech Company," and while I'm doing pretty well on the technical stuff, I find that I struggle a lot with the non-technical questions.
+I am in the process of prepraring for an interview at a "Big Tech Company," and while I'm doing pretty well on the technical stuff, I find that I struggle a lot with the non-technical questions.
 Normally, I love talking about myself, but I find that I am really unsure of which examples